MSF-Collaborate/msf-toolbox/src/msftoolbox/kobo/README.md

 asset_df = pd.json_normalize(asset_list)
 ```
 #### Get Asset Metadata
 Extracts labels and related metadata from a specified asset.
-This function can be used to retrieve the structure of the survey (What questions were asked, how were the questions grouped etc.) It returns all questions in the survey, their group, label (full question text, can be in multiple languages), including system-generated entires (e.g. SURVEY_START_TIME).
+This function can be used to retrieve the structure of the survey (What questions were asked, how were the questions grouped etc.) It returns all questions in the survey, their group, label (i.e. full question text, can be in multiple languages), including system-generated entries (e.g. SURVEY_START_TIME).

 ```python
 asset_metadata_list = client.get_asset_metadata(asset_uid = '129aby')